 Haskap berries can be used exactly the same way as other berries are used in both sweet and savoury recipes.
 They are great in everything from simple jams and jellies to ice cream and salad vinaigrette to chutney and even wine.
 That’s a lot of delicious ways to get additional nutrients.

-Do you grow the Haspkap berry already in your garden?
-Tell me what you think of it.
-How easy has it been to grow?
+Do you already grow the Haspkap berry in your garden?
+Leave a comment and tell me what you think of it.